Country(ies): Lebanon

 None

-In Saida, we will explore the Crusader Sea Castle, the Great Mosque, Khan el Franj, and various other notable landmarks.
-You will also have the opportunity to wander through the charming old souks.
-We will then spend the night in Beirut.
+In Sidon, we'll visit the Crusader Sea Castle, the Great Mosque, and Khan el Franj, among other interesting sites.
+You'll also have the chance to stroll through the old souks.
+We'll then return to Beirut for the night.

 OVERNIGHT: